HAKSOAT/haksoat.github.io/_posts/2025-08-27-indaba-25-poster.md

 - Finding an LLM suitable for translating from our target languages to English.
 - Efficiently run LLM inference for the translation tasks on the training data.

-I used Manus.ai to vibecode a demo that shows the above use case with our model running in the background.
+I used Manus.ai to vibecode the demo below.
+It shows the English-Yoruba search use case, with our model running in the background.

 ![Semantic Search POC](https://res.cloudinary.com/haks/image/upload/v1756498902/HAKSOAT_Blog/indaba-25/bge-m3-naija-poc.gif){: .align-center}